 While the European Union (EU) just began active enforcement of a sweeping new data privacy regime, that news generated far less visibility in the United States, largely because many people assume that their business or personal interests are not affected by the change.
 But reliance on that assumption could result in expensive consequences.
 The General Data Protection Regulation (GDPR) was approved by the EU Parliament in April after four years of substantive debate and refinements.

 Andrea Fantozzi and Fernando Lopez Present at the Italy America Chamber of Commerce May 23rd, 2018.
-Title: U. S.
+U. S.

 Andrea Fantozzi to Present at the Confindustria: UNITED STATES – The Benefits of Tax Reform in the US and the New Policies of American Immigration